bbc/device-discovery-pairing/document.md

 * the user registers with the website and input token
 * they get a pin back and input that into device

 ### References:

 * [http://radiodns.org/documentation/rdns01-1-0-0/](http://radiodns.org/documentation/rdns01-1-0-0/)
 * [http://radiotag.prototyping.bbc.co.uk/docs/radiotag-api-proposal-v1.00.html](http://radiotag.prototyping.bbc.co.uk/docs/radiotag-api-proposal-v1.00.htm)
 * [http://tools.ietf.org/html/draft-recordon-oauth-v2-device-00](http://tools.ietf.org/html/draft-recordon-oauth-v2-device-00)

-## Cross-Platform Authentication
+## ETSI Cross-Platform Authentication

-This is the Cross-Platform Authentication specification currently being developed by the EBU Project Group TVP-CPA.
+This is the Cross-Platform Authentication specification developed by the EBU Project Group TVP-CPA.

-This describes only part of the specification, which is currently a work in progress.
-This part is about authorising a device to access a web service, using the passing of a code between devices by an end user.
+This describes only part of the specification.
+This part is about authorising a device to access a web service, using the passing of a code between devices by an end user, and is similar to the OAuth 2.0 Device Flow for Browserless and Input Constrained Devices.

 The goal is for a device such as a radio to be paired with an online account.
 In some ways it's similar to RadioTAG but with fewer user interaction steps, simplifying things for the user.